 5. Peel and Trim

-Now this isn’t exactly a veggie wash, but if your concern is the pesticide residue on the outside of the produce, then peeling and trimming the produce can take care of that!
+Now this isn’t exactly a vegetable wash, but if your concern is the pesticide residue on the outside of the produce, then peeling and trimming the produce can take care of that!

 6. Hydrogen Peroxide